Soesah/node-classloader/readme.md

 </pre>

 ## Todo
-- throw more errors when you write improper classes
-- set up unit testing of a sort.
+- parse comments out of the source
+- implement building
 - implement crypting
-- implement building
 - implement minifying (isn't that the same as crypting?)
+- set up unit testing of a sort.